On Franklin's relativistic rotational transformation and its modification: (threading) formulation of spacetime decomposition and spatial distance

-where now using (\ref{appa1}) and (\ref{appa41}) the spacetime line element could be written as follows
+where now using (\ref{appa1}) and (\ref{appa41}) the spacetime line element could be written as follows:

-Now the components of the 4-velocity $u^i = \frac{dx^i}{ds} \;\;\;\; (i=0,1,2,3)$ , in terms of the components of the 3-velocity are given by
+Now the components of the 4-velocity $u^i = \frac{dx^i}{ds} \;\;\;\; (i=0,1,2,3)$, in terms of the components of the 3-velocity are given by

 where in the comoving frame, $v^\alpha =0 $, it reduces to $u^i = (\frac{1}{\sqrt{g_{00}}}, 0, 0, 0)$ as expected.
+Also using the above definition of the 3-velocity one could show that, in a stationary spacetime, the energy of the particle defined as the time component of its 4-momentum is given by,

-It is this same formulation of spacetime decomposition which allows one to use analogy with electromagnetism and define {\it gravitoelectric} and {\it gravitomagnetic} fields as follows;
+which is a conserved quantity reducing to $mc^2 \sqrt{g_{00}}$ in the comoving frame \cite{Landau}.
+It is this same formulation of spacetime decomposition which allows one to use analogy with electromagnetism and define {\it gravitoelectric} and {\it gravitomagnetic} fields as follows: